marler8997/construct/README.md

 for every back they want to support.

 ## Configurable Syntax
-Construct uses an extremely simple syntax that requires more text but allows infinite customization.
+Construct uses an simple syntax that requires more text but allows infinite customization.
 A rich syntax allows programmers to say what they want in a small number of characters.
 A good syntax is extremely powerful, however, as semantics change through new libraries and new techniques, the syntax gets left behind as it cannot be changed without breaking existing code or creating a mess with syntax that looks "hacked on".

 The construct syntax sacrifices brevity for flexibility.
 It's verbosity is designed to allow it to adhere to any set of new semantics.
 This allows the semantics to be modified and extended without having to figure out how to add the new semantics to the language.